erfan-seifi/TimeSeriesAnalysis_GXBoost/README.md

 ## Dataset

-The notebook utilizes a time series dataset, which should be placed in the `data/` directory.
+The notebook utilizes a time series dataset, which is placed in the `data/` directory.
 Ensure that the dataset is properly formatted and preprocessed for analysis.
-If a specific dataset is not provided, you can use publicly available datasets from sources like [Kaggle](https://www.kaggle.com/datasets) or [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

 ## Installation